Jamie Lee Curtis: "The Halloween reboot has changed my life"

 Despite her long career, it’s not always been easy for Curtis to get gigs.
 Soon after breaking out in Carpenter’s Halloween and 1980’s The Fog, she moved over to big studio pictures like Trading Places (1983) and A Fish Called Wanda (1988).
 The ‘90s were spotty, but Curtis would pop up with a blockbuster every so often (1994’s True Lies, for example) to keep her name firmly on the A-list.
 Post turning 40, however, the prestige parts predictably dried up.
 When Gordon Green came calling, her most recent successes had been roles in family films like Freaky Friday (2003) and Christmas With The Kranks (2004).

 Curtis nods her head enthusiastically when we suggest Halloween 2018 kicked off a comeback.
 “That film changed my entire life!”
 As much as the original?
 “More so!
 At 64, I have an entire career.
-[Halloween made me] a producer.
-Now I’m a writer, I’m a director, I’m an active boss, I’m a creative partner.
+Now I’m a producer.
+I’m a writer, I’m a director, I’m an active boss, I’m a creative partner.
 I can collaborate with artists in a way that I’ve always dreamed of.
 I never expected to be making the movies that I’m making now.”

 “I never expected to be making the movies that I’m making now”